RhythmusByte/Termux/README.md

 # Python Journey

-> This repository contains files from my journey of learning python.
+This repository contains files from my journey of learning **python**.